gitlabhq/gitlab-runner/docs/register/index.md

     [runners.kubernetes.volumes]
 ```

-We can see the basic configuration created from the provided command line options.
-There are
+We can see the basic configuration created from the provided command line options:

-Runner credentials (URL and token), the executor specified and the default, empty section
+- Runner credentials (URL and token).
+- The executor specified.
-`runners.kubernetes` with only the one option provided during the registration filled.
-Normally
+- The default, empty section `runners.kubernetes` with only the one option
+  provided during the registration filled out.

-one would need to set few more options to make the Kubernetes executor usable, but the above is enough
+Normally one would need to set few more options to make the Kubernetes executor
-for the purpose of our example.
+usable, but the above is enough for the purpose of our example.

 Let's now assume that we need to configure an `emptyDir` volume for our Kubernetes executor.
 There is
 no way to add this while registering with neither environment variables nor command line options.